-In early June, Chelsea made their first signing of the Antonio Conte era and yet again it was another Belgian joining the ranks of the Premier League.
+In June 2016, Chelsea made their first signing of the Antonio Conte era and yet again it was another Belgian joining the ranks of the Premier League.
 Despite the considerable sum paid for Michy Batshuayi – believed to be £33 million – the striker is relatively unknown on English shores and only briefly came to prominence in Euro 2016.

 No doubt the lure of playing under the industrious Conte, one of the many blue-chip managers now managing in the Premier League, convinced him to join the Londoners.
 For many Chelsea fans, the Belgian’s arrival may bring back memories of the last Marseille striker to star at the Bridge.
 Didier Drogba arrived in the summer of 2004 and, along with John Terry and Frank Lampard, ushered in a new era for the west London club.
 If Batshuayi is half as good as Drogba, Chelsea fans will be more than pleased given their inability to properly replace the Ivorian.